giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 YAML input → continuous section-property functions → tolerance-based integration grid → analytical integration → tip response
 ```

 The purpose of this independent path is to avoid validating the CSF-OpenSees model only against another output produced by the same computational machinery.
 The baseline uses the same physical input file, but follows an autonomous integration procedure.
-Therefore, agreement with the beam model verifies the sampled OpenSees projection against an independently reconstructed continuous reference.
+Therefore, agreement with the beam model verifies the sampled OpenSees model against an independently reconstructed continuous reference.

-### Paired scenario evaluation

 The CSF-OpenSees model and the independent continuous baseline are evaluated as paired procedures for each scenario: first for the baseline tower model, and then for the degraded tower model.